melodicore/dfxtools/README.md

 of the Math module was cool, but did not have enough advantages to justify its complexity.

 Modules that depended on the Injector module are now rebuilt with Kotlin in mind, making use of singleton objects.
 The Values module now always uses `BigDecimal` numbers.

-The addition of the Nodes module is to separate concerns of the node system and the rest of the Entities module to keep code simpler and more maintainable.